BYUI-ECEN-361/ECEN-361-STM32-Lab-10-IPC-Examples/Documentation/Assignment.md

 >**Create a Task**<br>
-(Either use the GUI -- *Under Middleware/FreeRTOS* or manually in the code) that will toggle LED_D4 each time Button_1 is pressed.
+(Either use the GUI -- *Under Middleware/FreeRTOS* or manually in the code) that will toggle LED_D4 each time Button_1 is pressed by acquiring the semaphore.

 **NOTE**: When you create a task with the .IOC file (via the GUI), there are two fields:
 <img src="media/Create_Task.png" alt="safe-debounce" width="85%" style="display: block; margin: 0 auto;" :w